Massaemett Mountain: Native American History

 The historic Mohawk Trail runs along the base of Massaemett Mountain.
 Originally a woodland path used by Native Americans for roughly 10,000 years to hunt, trade, and conduct war, the route connected the Connecticut River Valley to the Hudson River Valley.
 It is now a modern roadway constructed by the state beginning in 1914.
 Prior to and during the period of European contact, the region was inhabited primarily by the Pocumtuck tribe.
 At the foot of Massaemett Mountain on the Deerfield River, a cataract known as Salmon Falls (now Shelburne Falls) was an important fishing site used by numerous Native American tribes including the Mohawk, the Penobscot and the Pocumtuck.
+Chief Massaemett, after whom the mountain is named, was a leader of the Pocumtuck confederacy at the time of European contact in the late 17th century.

 Shelburne Fire Tower

 The stone observation tower atop Massaemett was constructed in 1909 through the efforts of a private group made up of prominent citizens of Shelburne Falls.
 There had been at least two prior observation towers on the site during the 19th century.
-One burned and another was destroyed during the infamous Portland Gale of 1897.
+One burned and another was destroyed during the infamous Portland Gale of 1898.
 It was agreed that the new tower should be more durable and made from stone and cement.
 The stone was quarried from the mountain itself.
 Funding was obtained primarily through entertainments staged in Shelburne Falls.
 The tower is 60 feet tall.

 Although the tower was originally constructed for recreational purposes, in 1911 the Massachusetts fire warden's department began using it as a fire lookout tower to watch for forest fires.
 A formal agreement was signed with the original private owners in 1912 to allow this use and the state was given further permission to construct an enclosed stone and glass cab at the top of the tower.
 This original cab was destroyed in 1947 by a lightning strike and fire.
 It was replaced by the state in 1967 with the present wood and glass cab.
 The tower now belongs to the Commonwealth of Massachusetts and serves as an active fire tower operated by the Massachusetts Fire Marshall with the designation of Massachusetts State Tower #40.
 It is one of only two active stone fire towers in New England.